Social Democratic Federation: The SDF in the 1880s

 The defection of assorted and sundry anti-parliamentary members from the Social Democratic Federation, including a fair number of anarchists, to form the Socialist League in 1885 left the SDF a relatively more homogeneous unit than its new offshoot.
 While Hyndman and the SDF used scare tactics about some impending national catastrophe that would prove the catalyst for socialist revolution in the mid-1880s, his eyes remained on the parliamentary prize.
 In the general election of 1885 the SDF stood three candidates for office—subsidised by a £340 campaign contribution obtained by SDF leader Henry Hyde Champion from a Conservative Party agent named Maltman Barry.
 Despite this somewhat shady attempt of the Tories to split the opposition, the SDF fared extremely poorly, with John Burns receiving 598 votes in Nottingham while Jack Williams in Hampstead and John Fielding in Kensington netted a mere 27 and 32 votes, respectively.
 The SDF's foray into electoral politics had proven to be both controversial and wholly ineffective.
+It led to another split in the SDF when a group around C. L. Fitzgerald formed the Socialist Union.

 In the winter of 1885/86 the SDF made its first appreciable advance in the public eye.
 With economic depression sweeping the country, a demonstration was planned to be held in Trafalgar Square in February 1886 to agitate against free trade and in favour of protectionist trade policies, a move which many believed would lessen the unemployment problem in Great Britain.
 The SDF agitated for the "Right to Work" and made demands for the establishment of state-directed co-operative colonies on underutilised lands.
 The police forced the SDF-led demonstration out of the Square.
 John Burns led the protesters down Pall Mall en route to Hyde Park bearing a red flag.
 Along the way the marchers scuffled with jeering onlookers and a riot ensued, with smashed windows and fisticuffs.
 The party claimed a big boost in membership in the aftermath, with its official organ, Justice, selling 4,000 copies of each issue.